phoenix-rtos/phoenix-rtos-doc/kernel/proc/index.md

 process.
 The handle inheritance is widely used in current applications because it is promoted by POSIX standard and popular UN*X operating systems.

-To understand properly Phoenix-RTOS process model it should be discussed either for MMU and non-MMU architectures.
+To understand properly Feniks-RTOS process model it should be discussed either for MMU and non-MMU architectures.

 ## Process model on architectures equipped with MMU